Ayuda-Efectiva/egd_site/egd_site/www/en/privacy.md

 ## 1. Identity of the person responsible for the processing of data

-The information provided by the USER through any of the forms on the WEBSITE will be included in one or more files under the responsibility of FUNDACIÓN AYUDA EFECTIVA (hereafter, the “FOUNDATION”), with registered office at Calle Rozabella, 6 (Centro Europa Empresarial), Edificio París, planta 0, oficina 13, 28290 Las Rozas, Madrid.
+The information provided by the USER through any of the forms on the WEBSITE will be included in one or more files under the responsibility of FUNDACIÓN AYUDA EFECTIVA (hereafter, the “FOUNDATION”), with registered office at Calle Vaguada del Arcipreste, 2 bis, 28220 Majadahonda, Madrid.

 ## 2. Purposes of processing